BeresIvan/Workout-Tracker/README.md

 ## Current Status and Updates
 * The app has been deployed on heroku
-* The app was troubelshooted using Mongo DB Atlas, Mongo DB workbanch and the the html console.
+* The app was troubelshooted using Mongo DB Atlas, Mongo DB compass and the html console.